A brief overview of some of imei’s InfoSec and SecOps protections on customer and internal data.

 imei’s System Access Control policy balances strict access protocols with maintaining productivity, all the while providing an audit trail:

-Importantly, imei’s Data Loss Prevention (DLP) policy covers all physical locations, cloud and on-premises information systems (including Salesforce, Office 365 and others) and all imei employees, contractors and authorised personnel.
+Importantly, imei’s Data Loss Prevention (DLP) policy covers all physical locations, cloud and on-premises information systems (including Salesforce, Microsoft Operator Connect and others) and all imei employees, contractors and authorised personnel.

 imei's DLP policy covers data: